Thirty Years' War: Danish intervention (1625–1629)

-Dutch and English subsidies enabled Christian to devise an ambitious three part campaign plan.
+Dutch and English subsidies enabled Christian to devise an ambitious three-part campaign plan.
 While he led the main force down the Weser, Mansfeld would attack Wallenstein in Magdeburg, supported by forces led by Christian of Brunswick and Maurice of Hesse-Kassel.
-However, Mansfeld was defeated at Dessau Bridge in April, and when Maurice refused to support him, Christian of Brunswick fell back on Wolfenbüttel, where he died of disease shortly after.
-The Danes were comprehensively beaten at Lutter in August, and Mansfeld's army dissolved after his death in November.
+However, Mansfeld was defeated at Dessau Bridge in April, and when Maurice refused to support him, Christian of Brunswick fell back to Wolfenbüttel, where he died of disease shortly after.
+The Danes were comprehensively beaten at Lutter in August, and Mansfeld's army retreated south to the Ottoman Empire, where his army dissolved after his death in November.

 Many of Christian's German allies, such as Hesse-Kassel, had little interest in replacing imperial domination with Danish, while few of the Dutch or English subsidies were ever paid.
 Charles I of England allowed Christian to recruit up to 9,000 Scottish mercenaries, but they took time to arrive, and although able to slow Wallenstein's advance, were insufficient to stop him.
 By the end of 1627, Wallenstein had occupied Mecklenburg, Pomerania, and Jutland, and began making plans to construct a fleet capable of challenging Danish control of the Baltic.
 He was supported by Spain, for whom it provided an opportunity to open another front against the Dutch.

 On 13 May 1628, his deputy von Arnim besieged Stralsund, the only port with facilities large enough to build this fleet.
-Gustavus Adolphus responded by sending several thousand men to Stralsund under Alexander Leslie, who was also appointed governor.
+Gustavus Adolphus responded by sending several thousand Scots to Stralsund under Alexander Leslie, who was also appointed governor.
 Von Arnim abandoned the siege on 4 August, but three weeks later Christian suffered another defeat at Wolgast.
 He began negotiations with Wallenstein, who despite his recent victories was concerned by the prospect of Swedish intervention, and thus anxious to make peace.

 Albrecht von Wallenstein achieved great military success for the Empire but his power threatened both Ferdinand and the German princes.

 With Ferdinand's resources stretched by the outbreak of the War of the Mantuan Succession, Wallenstein persuaded him to agree relatively lenient terms in the June 1629 Treaty of Lübeck.
 These allowed Christian to retain Schleswig and Holstein in return for relinquishing Bremen and Verden, and abandoning support for the German Protestants.
 While Denmark kept Schleswig and Holstein until 1864, this effectively ended its period as a major power in the Baltic region.